2006 Tampa Bay Buccaneers season: Week 15: at Chicago Bears

 The Bears entered week 15 of the NFL season hoping to secure a first-round bye and home-field advantage throughout the NFC playoffs.
 Chicago led 24–3 with 5:22 left in the third quarter and were en route to winning their third straight.
-During the first quarter, the Bucs had only reached 80 yards in total offense.
-Coach Jon Gruden sent in back-up Tim Rattay, who completed 20 of 35 for 268 yards with 3 touchdowns and one interception as the Bucs battled back to tie the game up at 31 during the fourth quarter.
+During the first quarter, the Buccaneers had only reached 80 yards in total offense.
+Head coach Jon Gruden sent in back-up Tim Rattay, who completed 20 of 35 for 268 yards with 3 touchdowns and one interception as the Buccaneers battled back to tie the game up at 31 during the fourth quarter.
 A controversial move was made by Chicago Bears' head coach Lovie Smith as he decided to let time expire during the fourth quarter and thus send the game into overtime.
 Tampa Bay won the coin toss, and both teams had three possessions in overtime.
 After missing earlier in the overtime period, Robbie Gould connected on a 27-yard field goal with 3:37 remaining to give the Bears the victory, 34–31.
 This loss sent the struggling Buccaneers to 3–11 which secured last place in the NFC South standings.

 Week 16: at Cleveland Browns

 Trying to end a four-game losing skid, the Buccaneers flew to Cleveland Browns Stadium for a Week 16 interconference fight with the Cleveland Browns on Christmas Eve.
-In the first half, the Bucs got off to a decent start with kicker Matt Bryant nailing a 23-yard field goal in the first quarter and a 24-yard field goal in the second quarter.
-In the third quarter, Tampa Bay increased its lead RB Michael Pittman's 11-yard TD run (following PAT was blocked).
-In the fourth quarter, the Pewter Pirates’ defense got a chance to score with OLB Derrick Brooks returning an interception 21 yards for a touchdown.
-Afterwards, the Browns would get their only score of the game as CB Daven Holly returned a fumble 40 yards for a touchdown.
-After that, the Bucs wrapped the game up with Bryant's 37-yard field goal.
+In the first half, the Buccaneers got off to a decent start with kicker Matt Bryant nailing a 23-yard field goal in the first quarter and a 24-yard field goal in the second quarter.
+In the third quarter, Tampa Bay increased its lead with running back Michael Pittman's 11-yard touchdown run (following extra point was blocked).
+In the fourth quarter, the Buccaneers defense got a chance to score with outside linebacker Derrick Brooks returning an interception 21 yards for a touchdown.
+Afterwards, the Browns would get their only score of the game as cornerback Daven Holly returned a fumble 40 yards for a touchdown.
+After that, the Buccaneers wrapped the game up with Bryant's 37-yard field goal.
 With the win, the Buccaneers improved to 4–11.